Nduga hostage crisis: First week

 On 7 February 2023 at 06:17 a.m.
 WIT, a Pilatus PC-6 Porter aircraft with the registration number PK-BVY belonging to Susi Air arrived from Timika to Paro airport, Nduga.
 Shortly after landing, it lost contact with air traffic control.
 A search was conducted from the air, which soon sighted a burning aircraft.
 The fate of the New Zealand pilot and the Indonesian passengers (local Nduga Papuan; Demanus Gwijangge, Minda Gwijangge, Pelenus Gwijangge, Meita Gwijangge and an infant, Wetina W) was not known at this point.

 A few hours after the sighting, the Indonesian National Armed Forces (TNI) stated that it was likely that the passengers had been taken hostage by the OPM, who were also accused of setting the plane on fire.
 On the same day, OPM spokesman Sebby Sambom confirmed these allegations, claiming that the operation was led by Egianus Kogoya, a local TPNPB-OPM commander.
 OPM stated that the passengers, who were Indonesian nationals, had already been released, but that the pilot would only be delivered if the Indonesian government recognised the independence of West Papua, and otherwise would be killed.
 By then, the hostage had been taken further away from the area according to the organisation.
 OPM considered New Zealand, Indonesia, Australia, Europe, and the United States to be responsible.
 In addition, OPM took hostage the workers who had been building the puskesmas clinic.

 By 8 February, civilian workers had been evacuated from the area by the Indonesian National Police.
 Units of police and army were deployed to evacuate the fifteen civilian workers with three helicopters.
 The evacuation operation was slowed down by bad weather and had to be suspended, but was later completed.
 In the evening of 8 February, the police claimed that all passengers of the plane had been evacuated.

 On 8 February the Indonesian Ministry of Transportation closed the airport down as the remains of the burned aircraft could not be moved and were blocking the runway.
-On the same day Commander of the Indonesian National Armed Forces Yudo Margono stated that previously they have warned Susi Air to not conduct flights to Nduga as the area is dangerous with minimal security forces.
-He also claimed not to have known that Susi Air had been regularly flying to Nduga.
+On the same day Commander of the Indonesian National Armed Forces Yudo Margono stated that they had previously warned Susi Air not to conduct flights to Nduga as the area was dangerous with minimal security forces.
+Margono also claimed that he didn't know that Susi Air had been regularly flying to Nduga.
 This despite Susi Air having flown regular, scheduled flights to Paro District and nearby Kilmid District for years on a government contract for subsidized air services.

 In the days following Mehrtens' kidnapping, the TNI deployed two battalions of the elite special forces Kopassus' Unit 81 counter-terrorism force to Timika, which became a staging post for the rescue operation.
 Authorities evacuated thousands of people from around Paro airport, Nduga Regency, Lanny Jaya Regency, and Puncak in an effort to deny Kogoya's group community assistance.
 In addition, soldiers blocked key positions in the Central Highlands in order to prevent Kogoya's brother Undinus from assisting Kogoya's group.